Urban contemporary gospel: Style

 The secular version of this music is urban contemporary music, which is musically indistinguishable, but which takes non-religious subjects for its lyrical content.
 Urban/contemporary gospel music is characterized by dominant vocals, usually performed by a soloist.
-Common instruments include drums, electric guitar, bass guitar, and keyboards (Darden 2004:285).
+Common instruments include drums, electric guitar, bass guitar, and keyboards.

 The lyrics very often have an explicitly Christian nature, although "inspirational" songs feature lyrics that can be construed as secular in meaning.
 For example, a song about a father's love for his son may be interpreted as God the Father's love for God the Son, or as a human father's love for his human child.
-This lyrical ambiguity echoes the double-voicedness of 19th century spirituals, and may have musical crossover appeal to the larger secular market (Darden 2004:79-80).
-Common themes include hope, deliverance, love, and healing (Waldron 2006).
+This lyrical ambiguity echoes the double-voicedness of 19th century spirituals, and may have musical crossover appeal to the larger secular market.
+Common themes include hope, deliverance, love, and healing.

 In comparison with traditional hymns, which are generally of a statelier measure, gospel songs are expected to have a refrain and a pronounced beat with a syncopated rhythm.
 Compared to modern praise and worship music, urban/contemporary gospel typically has a faster tempo and more emphasis on the performer.
-Like traditional black gospel music, the performer's emotional connection to the audience and the lyrical content of the song is valued highly.

 The genre includes Christian hip hop (sometimes called "Christian rap"), which has lyrics with Christian ideals and themes.

 Influences

 Rock & roll, country and rhythm & blues were influenced by traditional black gospel music, and these forms, as well as disco, funk, jazz and many secular genres, influenced urban/contemporary gospel music.

-Perhaps the most significant musical influences on urban/contemporary gospel are hip hop and R&B (Waldron 2006).
-Like contemporary gospel, R&B developed from traditional black gospel music (Bream 1991).
+Perhaps the most significant musical influences on urban/contemporary gospel are hip hop and R&B. Like contemporary gospel, R&B developed from traditional black gospel music.
 Soul music and Christian rock are also significant influences on contemporary gospel.

 Sales and marketing

 The gospel market is smaller than the secular market, but popular artists have sold millions of units.
 The radio stations that program UC Gospel, primarily in the Southern and Southeastern US serve a fiercely loyal core of listeners from all age groups and income demographics in the African-American communities.

-Compared to traditional black music, whose sales are steady, urban/contemporary sales are rising, as a result of more significant marketing efforts (Johnson 2008:86).
+Compared to traditional black music, whose sales are steady, urban/contemporary sales are rising, as a result of more significant marketing efforts.